Presidio of Santa Barbara

-El Presidio Real de Santa Bárbara, also known as the Royal Presidio of Santa Barbara, is a former military installation in Santa Barbara, California, United States.
-The presidio was built by Spain in 1782, with the mission of defending the Second Military District in California.
-In modern times, the Presidio serves as a significant tourist attraction, museum and an active archaeological site as part of El Presidio de Santa Barbara State Historic Park.
+El Presidio Real de Santa Bárbara, also known as the Royal Presidio of Santa Barbara, is a former colonial military building in Santa Barbara, California, United States.
+The presidio was built by Spain in 1782 to defend the Second Military District in California.
+In modern times, the Presidio serves as a tourist attraction, museum and an active archaeological site as part of El Presidio de Santa Barbara State Historic Park.

-The park contains an original adobe structure called El Cuartel, which is the second oldest surviving building in California; only the chapel at Mission San Juan Capistrano, known as "Father Junípero Serra's Church", is older.
-The Presidio of Santa Barbara has the distinction of being the last military outpost built by Spain in the New World.
+The park contains an original adobe structure named El Cuartel, which is the second oldest surviving building in California.
+The Presidio of Santa Barbara has the distinction of being the last military outpost built by Spain in its "New World" colonies.
 The Presidio became a California Historical Landmark in 1958 and was listed on the U.S. National Register of Historic Places in 1973.